TomJamesBW/WorkItemTimeManagement/README.md

 7. Right-click to delete

 ### Archiving Work Items
+**Note**: Archive functionality requires OneDrive sign-in.
+Archive option is disabled when not connected to OneDrive.

+1. **Sign in to OneDrive**: Click Settings button and sign in with Microsoft account
-1. **Archive an item**: Right-click work item and select "Archive"
+2. **Archive an item**: Right-click work item and select "Archive" (only available when signed in)
-2. Confirmation dialog warns that time tracking data will be permanently removed
+3. Confirmation dialog warns that time tracking data will be permanently removed
+4. Archived items are saved to archive.json in your OneDrive (WorkItemTimeManagement folder)
-3. Archived items retain only title, description, and priority
+5. Archived items retain only title, description, and priority
-4. **View archive**: Click Save/Load button → View Archive
+6. **View archive**: Click Save/Load button → View Archive (loads from OneDrive)
-5. **Restore from archive**: Click "Restore" button on archived item (creates new work item with no time data)
+7. **Restore from archive**: Click "Restore" button on archived item (creates new work item with no time data)
-6. **Delete archived item**: Click "Delete" button for permanent removal
+8. **Delete archived item**: Click "Delete" button for permanent removal from OneDrive

 ### Saving/Loading
-- **Save to JSON**: Export work items, notes, archived items, and active timers to file
+- **Save to JSON**: Export work items, notes, and active timers to local file
-- **Import JSON**: Load work items, notes, archived items, and active timers from file
+- **Import JSON**: Load work items, notes, and active timers from local file
+- **Export to OneDrive**: Save work items, notes, and active timers to OneDrive (remote-backup.json)
+- **Import from OneDrive**: Load work items, notes, and active timers from OneDrive backup
-- **View Archive**: Browse all archived work items with options to restore or permanently delete
+- **View Archive**: Browse all archived work items stored in OneDrive (requires OneDrive sign-in)
 - **Clear Work**: Remove all work items, notes, and timers (with confirmation dialog)
 - Auto-save to localStorage every 60 seconds for active timers
 - Timers automatically restore on page refresh
 - Full backward compatibility with v1.x JSON exports (automatic migration)
+- **Note**: Archive data is stored separately in OneDrive and not included in JSON or OneDrive backup files

 ## Keyboard Shortcuts
 - **Right-click** on work item: Archive or delete menu
 - **Right-click** on note: Delete menu
+- **Double-click** on note: Edit note content
 - **Drag** work item card: Move between priority columns
 - **Drag** work item to sidebar: Start timer
 - **Drag** note: Reposition in notes area